 SELECT

-pg_size_pretty(pg_total_relation_size(st.relid)) as Total_Size,
+pg_size_pretty(pg_total_relation_size(st.relid)) AS Total_Size,

 st.seq_scan,